-- (b) These options vest over a five-year period of employment. - (c) These options vested after one year, on the first anniversary of the grant date. - (d) These options vest over a two-year period of employment. - (e) These shares were granted on July 17, 2009 and vest over a two year period of employment. - (f) These shares were granted on January 28, 2010.
-50,000 shares vest in three equal annual installments beginning one year after date of grant.
-70,000 shares will vest based on performance criteria to be determined by the Board of Directors.
+(b) These options vest over a five-year period of employment.

+- (c) These options vested after one year, on the first anniversary of the grant date. - (d) These options vest over a two-year period of employment. - (e) These shares were granted on July 17, 2009 and vest over a two-year period of employment. - (f) These shares were granted on July 16, 2010 and vest over a two-year period based on individual and company performance as determined by the Compensation Committee. - (g) These shares were granted on January 28, 2010.
+Of these shares, 50,000 shares vest in three equal annual installments beginning one year after date of grant, and 70,000 shares vest based on performance criteria to be determined by the Compensation Committee. - (h) These shares were granted on July 16, 2010 and vest over a three-year period based on individual and company performance as determined by the Compensation Committee.

-2010 Option Exercises and Stock Vested Table
+2011 Option Exercises and Stock Vested Table

-There were no option exercises during the year ended April 30, 2010.
+There were no option exercises during the year ended April 30, 2011.